srshearer/mini_bot/README.md

 # pyBots
 Python tools for sending messages to Slack and interfacing with Plex.
 Created for my personal use.

-## slackAnnounce.py

-*Description:*

-This script is for sending notification messages to Slack via webhooks.
-Send arbitrary messages as your bot user, send expected downtime, or server up notifications.

-Before this will work, you will need to do the following…
-1. Get a Slack webhook url. _(More info at: https://api.slack.com/incoming-webhooks)_
-2. Rename _slack_config_example.py_ –> _slack_config.py_
-3. Add the following information to _slack_config.py_
-    - Your Slack webhook url
-    - Slack webhook url to send messages to yourself
-    - The default username you want to send messages as
-    - Slack channel to send messages to by default
-    - Slack channel to send messages to when you are developing/testing/debugging
-4. Verify that _.gitignore_ lists _*config.py_ as an ignored file and that slack_config.py will not be pushed to git.
-This should already be set up properly for you.

-*Required arguments:*

-`  -m, --message '<message>'` _Message to send to the channel._
-- `'up'` _will send a pre-formatted message stating the server is back up.
-Default color: (good/green)_
-- `'down <number> <time unit>'` _(ex.'down 20 min') will send a pre-formatted message that the server will be going down for maintenance for that amount of time.
-Default color: (warn/yellow)_
-- Any other message will be sent as-is.
-Default color: (info/gray)

-*Optional arguments:*

-`  -h, --help`  _Show help message and exit_
-`  -c, --color <color>`  _Color for message.
-Color Options: gray/info (default), green/good, yellow/warn, red/danger, purple_
-`  -d, --debug`  _Enable debug mode.
-Send message to test channel and show json output in console._
-`  --dry`  _Enable dryrun mode.
-Message will not be sent._
-`  -r, --room <room>`  _Slack channel room to send the message to._
-`  -t, --title <title>`  _Set a message title._

 ## plexBot.py